Questions tagged [key-derivation]

 Robust CMAC-based key derivation function

-I need to select a key derivation function that will likely be used in contexts that I haven't anticipated.
-It will run on very low-end devices (think potato-powered IoT sensor with a bulk cost of a ...
+I need to select a function that will be used as a key derivation function (KDF) and pseudorandom function (PRF) in contexts that I haven't anticipated.
+It will run on very low-end devices (think ...

 Gilles 'SO- stop being evil''s user avatar